 Designated in 2014.
 Download article in the March issue of Phoenix Magazine about Oracle's Dark Sky Designation. ( 837 KB PDF)

-Volunteer Update: Read the update on the great work our volunteers are doing at Oracle State Park HERE. ( 2.5 MB PDF)
+Volunteer Update - 4/30/16: Read about the great work our volunteers are doing at Oracle State Park HERE. ( 2.3 MB PDF)

 Self-guided tours of the historic Kannally Ranch House: